jonklein/Psh/README.md

 Psh
 ---
 - Added problem classes for integer symbolic regression (IntSymbolicRegression.java) and integer symbolic regression without an input instruction (IntSymbolicRegressionNoInput.java).
-- Fixed 'CODE' and 'EXEC' stack iteration functions, which were not executing correctly according to Push 3.0 standards.
+- Fixed 'code' and 'exec' stack iteration functions, which were not executing correctly according to Push 3.0 standards.
+- All instructions have been converted into lower case to match Schush and other implementations.

 PshGP
 -----
 - PshGP now displays the error values for the best program during the generation report.
-- In config files, you can now include all instructions for a certain type using 'REGISTERED.TYPE' (e.g. 'REGISTERED.INTEGER' or 'REGISTERED.EXEC').
+- In config files, you can now include all instructions for a certain type using 'registered.type' (e.g. 'registered.integer' or 'registered.stack').
 - Implemented auto-simplification, which is used during generation and final reports.
 Auto-simplification may also be used as a genetic operator along with mutation and crossover.

 PshInspector